Skip to content

 FAQ

-Do I need Building Regulations approval for changing insulation during refurbishment?
+Do I need Building Regulations approval to upgrade insulation in an existing building?

-Insulation Materials for Refurbishment: Costs £20-60/m² — Building Supply Today
+Insulation Materials for Refurbishment: £20-60/m² Guide — Building Supply Today